Skip to footer content

 newPdf.saveAs(Paths.get("assets/LandscapePdf.pdf"));

 IronPDF uses portrait orientation by default.
-However, developers can override this orientation while converting content from HTML, RTFs, URL, etc into PDF documents with a ChromePdfRenderOptions
+However, developers can override this orientation while converting content from HTML, RTFs, URLs, etc into PDF documents with a ChromePdfRenderOptions object.
+The setPaperOrientation method takes a PaperOrientation value as an argument, which allows you to alter the paper orientation of the resulting PDF as desired.

-Finally, the document is saved using saveAs
+Finally, the document is saved using the saveAs method in the specified directory.

-Rotating pages by Rotation Angle
+Rotating Pages by Rotation Angle

 PdfDocument existingPdf = PdfDocument.fromFile(Paths.get("assets/LandscapePdf.pdf"));